WiSleep: Inferring Sleep Duration at Scale Using Passive WiFi Sensing

-In this section, we present the important aspects of sleep monitoring solutions and its prior efforts.
+In this section, we present the prior efforts related to detection and monitoring solutions.

-Many sleep monitoring solutions are built on IoT and wearable devices to address individual users' sensing requirements.
+Many of these efforts are built on IoT and wearable devices to address individual users' sensing requirements.
 These devices are increasingly accepted for everyday use, but they are not as ubiquitous as other mobile devices such as smartphones.
 This is an important consideration as \textit{scalability} is a key capability of our system.
 Our focus is to facilitate population-scale sensing while maintaining personal use.
-In this work, we consider on-campus students residing on campus as our large population sample.
+In this work, we consider students residing on campus as our large population sample.
 In what follows, we describe established approaches and how our technique aims to address their shortfalls.
-These works are summarized in Table \ref{tbl:prior}.
+These works are summarized in Table \ref{tbl:prior}.\\